andgordio/mockupless/docs/Courses/IntroToProgramming/Data/variables.md

 userName: 'Sam Smith',
 productDescription: 'Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Perferendis eius eum enim ab doloremque quaerat quibusdam.
 Dolorum sint dolores rerum!'
 ```
-- Put in single quotation marks
+- Put in single quotation marks.
 - When you need to have single quotation marks inside your string, you have to add backslash before every one of them.
 For example: `'I\'m going to Spain!'`.
 When used after backslash, the single quotation mark doesn't indicate end of the string, but an apostrophe instead.

 ### Boolean